James Vacca: New York City Council

 Vacca has also been influential in protecting funding for the Fire Department of New York.
 He also has been a proponent of congestion pricing.

 In August 2017, as chair of the Committee on Technology, Vacca introduced an algorithmic transparency bill, Int.
-1696-2017, that would require city agencies "that use algorithms or other automated processing methods that target services, impose penalties, or police persons to publish the source code used for such processing"—a nationwide first.
+1696–2017, that would require city agencies "that use algorithms or other automated processing methods that target services, impose penalties, or police persons to publish the source code used for such processing"—a nationwide first.
 The bill was influenced by the scholarship of Danah boyd, Kate Crawford, and Cathy O'Neil.
 After public hearings and negotiation with city agencies, an amended bill, Int.
 1696-A, passed the City Council unanimously in December 2017.
 The amended bill creates a task force to consider the issue and report to the city in late 2019.
 Researcher Julia Powles, assessing the amended bill in The New Yorker, predicted that the task force's findings will have significant international and domestic impact, but warned that the bill's lack of reporting requirements for city agencies means the task force will need to rely on agencies' voluntary disclosures, which may be sparse.

+During the 2023 New York Council elections, Vacca withdrew his support for Democratic candidate Marjorie Velazquez after she expressed support for the construction of 349 housing units (168 of which were affordable housing) in Throggs Neck.

+Teaching

+Since 2003, Vacca has taught New York City politics, public administration, and non-profit management at CUNY Queens College.
+In 2018, he was appointed as Distinguished Lecturer in the Urban Studies department.
+He co-founded the college's food pantry in 2023 to address food insecurity among students.
+Continuing his work from his days as chairperson of the New York City Council's Committee on Technology, he is a member of the Queens College Tech Incubator's Advisory Board.